BES-QSIG/Spatial_data_manip_vis/RGIS_liverpool_workshop.md

 > The Coordinate Reference System or CRS of a spatial object tells R where the spatial object is located in geographic space (*see* http://spatialreference.org/).

 For example, you might have seen the expression WGS84, the common longitude-latitude (degree decimal), or maybe EPSG:4326.
-In other words, spatial objects should come with some information relative to their reference system (CRS), no matter if it's a raster, a point, a line of a complex polygon.
+In other words, spatial objects should come with some information relative to their reference system (CRS), no matter if it's a raster, a point, a line or a complex polygon.
 To locate an object in space, you need to know the reference system and the units in which the coordinates are expressed.

 ```r
 # Adding a projection to our cities, using WGS84